 The following are the required components for the installation:

-Oracle 12.2 or 19c or MS SQL Server 2019 and latest patches relevant to the applicable O/S: It is the responsibility of the client to ensure the Oracle database is running correctly and readily accessible PRIOR to the on-site installation.
+Oracle 12.2 or 19c or MS SQL Server 2019 and the latest patches relevant to the applicable O/S: It is the responsibility of the client to ensure the Oracle database is running correctly and readily accessible PRIOR to the on-site installation.

 OptiCash Schema: NCR Cash Management will provide the Oracle schema dump (with PAR Files) or a data-pump file for installation.